Telluride, Colorado: Mining days

 Around the turn of the 20th century, there were serious labor disputes in the mines near Telluride.
 The Colorado National Guard was called out and there were deaths on both sides.
 Unions were formed as miners joined the Western Federation of Miners in 1896.
-1899 brought big changes as union strike action led most mines to grant miners $3 a day for an 8-hour day's work plus a boarding pay of $1 a day.
+1899 brought big changes as union strike action led most mines to grant miners $3 a day for an 8-hour day's work plus a boarding pay of $1 a day (equal to $ today).
 At this time, workers were putting in 10- to 12-hour days and the mines ran 24 hours a day.
 Work conditions were treacherous, with mines above 12000 ft, a lack of safety measures, and bitter weather in winter months.
 Even the boarding houses were precariously placed on the mountainsides.

 Telluride's labor unrest occurred against the backdrop of a statewide struggle between miners and mine owners.
 Bulkeley Wells was one mine operator considerably hostile to the union.
 The Telluride Miners' Union was led by Vincent St. John.
 The disappearance of mine guard William J. Barney, which Wells declared a "murder", created much intrigue and national interest.
 The accusations, animosity, gunplay, and expulsions that followed were part of an ongoing struggle throughout Colorado's mining communities which came to be called the Colorado Labor Wars.

 In 1891, Telluride's L. L. Nunn joined forces with George Westinghouse to build the Ames Hydroelectric Generating Plant, an alternating current power station, near Telluride.
 The plant supplied power to the Gold King Mine 3.5 mi away.
 This was the first successful demonstration of long-distance transmission of industrial-grade alternating current power and used two 100 hp Westinghouse alternators, one working as a generator producing 3,000 volts, 133 Hertz, single-phase AC, and the other used as an AC motor.
 This hydroelectric AC power plant predated the Westinghouse plant at Niagara Falls by four years.
 Nunn and his brother Paul built power plants in Colorado, Utah, Idaho, Montana, Mexico, and the Ontario Power plant at Niagara Falls on the Canadian side.
 Nunn developed a keen interest in education as part of his electrical power companies, and in conjunction with Cornell University built the Telluride House at Cornell in 1909 to educate promising students in electrical engineering.
 Later, Nunn along with Charles Walcott, started the non-profit Telluride Association.
 Nunn founded Deep Springs College in 1917.
-Each year, the Telluride Tech Festival honors Nunn, inventor Nikola Tesla, and Westinghouse, along with current-day technology and science leaders.